kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 ### Meta data

-Now that you understand the two types of capabilities, you can detail the which capabilities belong in which category.
-You need to define a JSON object describing your smart contract.
+Now that you understand the two types of capabilities, you can detail in which category a capability belongs.
+To define these categories you need to define a JSON object describing your smart contract.
 This JSON object starts with the description of your smart contract on a general level and then delves into the meta data of descriptions.

-#### Granter Capabilities (Implied)
+#### Granter Capabilities

-In most cases the signer of a capability will implicitely take on the role of either a `granter` or an `acceptor`.
-When a capability is not explicitly defined as an `acceptor` capability, it will default to a `granter` capability.
+When signing for a capability the wallet will display the capability divided into `granter` and `acceptor` capabilities.
+A capability will be classified as a `granter` capability by default, but should regardless be explicitely defined as such when applicable.
 The rational is that granting is more sensitive than accepting in general.

-In the below example, the `TRANSFER` capability is a `granter` capability.
+In the following example, the `TRANSFER` capability is a `granter` capability.
 The wallet will display the capability as part of the `granter` capabilities for the user who is signing for this capability.

 ```json
 {